 A world class graduate degree in public policy

 The PhD program at the School of Public Policy, Chiang Mai University offers two degree plans, which differ in the requirement to complete coursework and the number of credits for PhD thesis.
-The curriculum is designed to train new policy scholars in cutting-edge techniques for policy analysis.
-Methods include dynamic systems modeling, content analysis using software, network analysis, large-scale online surveys, and various quasi-experimental approaches.
+The curriculum is designed to train policy scholars and researchers in cutting-edge approaches and analytical tools for policy analysis.
+Methods include dynamic systems modeling, content analysis using software, network analysis, large-scale online surveys, various quasi-experimental designs, and critical discourse analysis.

-• Certified proficiency in English, awarded within the last 2 years: choices are between TOEFL (523 points paper-based; 193 computer-based; 69 iBT) or IELTS (score 5.5) and CMU-eTEGS (score 65).
+• English test scores must be awarded within the last 2 years: choices are between TOEFL (523 points paper-based; 193 computer-based; 69 iBT) or IELTS (score 5.5) and CMU-eTEGS (score 65)

 PhD Course Structure